MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/configure-sharepoint-store-settings.md

 Even if you choose not to allow users to add apps from the SharePoint Store, they will still be able to browse the SharePoint Store and request apps.

-1. Go to the [More features page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=classicfeatures&modern=true), and sign in with an account that has [admin permissions](./sharepoint-admin-role.md) for your organization.
+1. Go to the [More features page of the SharePoint admin center](https://admin.microsoft.com/sharepoint?page=classicfeatures&modern=true), and sign in with an account that has [admin permissions](./sharepoint-admin-role.md) for your organization.

    > [!NOTE]
    > If you have Office 365 Germany, [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=848041), then browse to the SharePoint admin center and open the More features page.